rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/_index.md

 		- If your users and groups are in the search base, complete only the User Search Base.
 		- If your groups are in a different search base, you can optionally complete the Group Search Base.
 This field is dedicated to searching groups, but is not required.

-4. If your Active Directory deviates from the standard AD schema, complete the **Customize Schema** form to match it.
+5. If your Active Directory deviates from the standard AD schema, complete the **Customize Schema** form to match it.
 Otherwise, skip this step.

-5. Enter your AD username and password in **Test and enable authentication** to confirm that Rancher is configured to use AD authentication.
+6. Enter your AD username and password in **Test and enable authentication** to confirm that Rancher is configured to use AD authentication.

+**Result:**

+- Active Directory authentication is configured.
+- You are signed into Rancher with your Active Directory account.
+- Your Active Directory account is associated with the local administrator that you used to configure external autentication.
+Note that your Active Directory account _is not_ listed on the **Users** page.
+Edit the local user that the Active Directory user is bound to instead.

+>**Note:** After successfully configuring Active Directory authentication, Active Directory accounts only display on the **Users** page if you are signed in using an Active Directory account or the local account you used to configure Active Directory authentication.
+If you are signed in with any other local user account, Active Directory accounts do not display.

-### Configuring GitHub
+### Configuring GitHub Authentication

+In environments using GitHub, you can configure Rancher to allow sign on using GitHub credentials.

+>**Tip**: This procedure binds a [local administrative user account](#to-configrue-local-authentication) to a GitHub account.
+Therefore, we recommend creating both a new local administrative user account and a new GitHub account that mirror each other.
+Use these accounts solely to integrate GitHub authetication with Rancher.

+1. Sign into GitHub using an account you want use to authenticate with Rancher.

+2. Sign into Rancher using a local administrative account (i.e. `Default Admin` or another administrative account that you create).

+    In upcoming steps, you'll bind this local account to the GitHub account from the previous step.

-1. From the **Global** view, select **Security > Authentication** from the main menu.
+3. From the **Global** view, select **Security > Authentication** from the main menu.

-2. Select **GitHub**.
+4. Select **GitHub**.

-3. Follow the directions displayed to **Setup a GitHub Application**.
+5. Follow the directions displayed to **Setup a GitHub Application**.
 Rancher redirects you to GitHub to complete registration.

 	>**What's an Authorization Callback URL?**
 	>